$85 $40 Save 53%

 Giving unique transformation to the classic canvas sneaker is one reason.
 Converse provide a variety of fashionable iterations and options of its sneakers.
 Its Chucks All Star silhouette dominated the sports industry as a basketball shoe, then later became on-the-go casual footwear, which then made famous in the music industry as a symbol of punk music and grunge movement.
 The successful transitions of the sneaker were then dubbed by the brand on their website as: “We started on the court and got adopted on the street.”

-In 2008, the “Connectivity Campaign” of the brand extended to 75 countries and each featured an area-specific celebrities.
+In 2008, the “Connectivity Campaign” of the brand extended to 75 countries and each featured area-specific celebrities.
 This campaign pushed the brand to gain an increase of 29% in their yearly revenue.
 In 2013, the “Shoes were boring.
-Wear sneakers.”
-Campaign also helped in maintaining the edgy appeal of the brand.
+Wear sneakers.” campaign also helped in maintaining the edgy appeal of the brand.

 The constant and focused way of the brand’s advertising, as well as the adding of new retail stores for the brand, have given their fair share in getting the brand back to its feet.
 Though Converse now is a little bit expensive than before and is facing massive competition with other brands such as Vans, it remains a favorite among consumers.